acnacor/money-transfer-code-challenge/README.md

 ---

 ## Preseeded Data
-All preloaded accounts and FX rates are included in the project files:
+All preloaded accounts and FX rates are included in the project files under resources

 - `schema.sql` – Defines tables and constraints.
 - `data.sql` – Seeds accounts and FX rates for testing.

-> These files will be included in the ZIP submission.

 ---